-Digestion issues are unfortunately one of the most common problems with anxiety.
-Stress and anxiety put a great deal of pressure on your body and your hormones, and that pressure can easily affect your digestion.
+While not usually discussed in the company of others, digestive issues are one of the most common residual effects of anxiety.
+Stress and anxiety place a great deal of pressure on your body and that pressure may cause issues with digestion. .

-It may seem unusual for anxiety to lead to gastrointestinal issues, but problems like diarrhea are incredibly common - both as a result of anxiety attacks and through persistent stress – and are something that many people struggle with when they have severe anxiety symptoms.
+It may seem unusual for anxiety to lead to gastrointestinal issues, but problems like diarrhea are incredibly common - both as a result of anxiety attacks and through persistent stress.
+This discomfort can remain a regular fixture in the lives of those struggling with severe anxiety symptoms.

 Diarrhea May Be a Sign of Anxiety